- Role

 That sign-off gate looks like a small interaction.
 It was the whole argument.
 It turns the LLM from an oracle you either believe or ignore into an evidence file a partner walks through, each verdict grounded in its cited source — which is the difference between a tool that sits in a drawer and one that compresses three weeks into four days.
 The analyst’s overrides feed back to the model, so the trust runs both ways.

 The honest line: the gate adds friction.
-A partner who just wants the number has to open all four signals before they can sign — I chose to slow the one moment everyone wanted to speed up.
-The first reaction was exactly what you'd expect: why am I clicking through evidence when the machine already decided?
+A partner who just wants the number has to open every signal before they can sign — I chose to slow the one moment everyone wanted to speed up.
+The first reaction was exactly what you’d expect: why am I clicking through evidence when the machine already decided?

 What changed, and for whom